-In episode 20 of The Structural Engineering Podcast, we talk with Stan R. Caldwell, P.E., SECB, a structural engineering consultant who primarily consults on construction litigation.
+In episode 20 of The Structural Engineering Channel podcast, we talk with Stan R. Caldwell, P.E., SECB, a structural engineering consultant who primarily consults on construction litigation.
 After almost 50 years of managing and mentoring dozens of young structural engineers, Stan has seen firsthand the various struggles that engineers face in building successful careers.
 This is the first of a two-episode series in which Stan provides 5 tips for structural engineers that will help them to succeed in this high-liability profession.
 The next episode with Stan will focus on five tips for structural engineering managers.

 Here Are Some of the Questions We Ask Stan in This Episode:

 - What led to the development of your Five Tips for Young Engineers?

 - What do you mean by “Mind the Gap”?

 - Your second tip for young structural engineers is to “Ensure Stability.”
 What does that mean?

 - You mention that one should deliberately avoid their computer until after they have manually designed their structure.
 How can this be?